Dreaming of grass and meadow: return to simplicity

 You are in a meadow.
 Grass around and beneath you.
 Sky above.
 Nothing needs to be done.
 Nowhere to run.
 Simply — be.

-Your Inner Child speaks here — the part that knows how to exist in the present moment without an agenda.
-The Child doesn’t plan and doesn’t analyze: he simply lies in the grass and watches a cloud slowly change shape.
-This is his element.
-And when he calls you to the meadow, he calls you back to yourself: to the part that knows how to be content with little.
+Your Inner Child speaks here: the part that knows how to exist in the present moment without an agenda.
+The Child doesn’t plan or analyze: it simply lies in the grass and watches a cloud slowly change shape.
+This is its element.
+And when the Child calls you to the meadow, it is calling you back to yourself: to the part that knows how to be content with little.

 Pay attention: what kind of grass?
 Soft, thick, green — abundance, restoration.
 Dry or sparse — perhaps a resource is running low, and the body is signaling this.
 What time of day?
 Morning in a meadow — a beginning, freshness.
 Evening — completion, a different kind of peace.